SiPBA/sar/README.md

 Installation
 --------------------------------------------------------------------------------

+SARlib can be installed via PyPI:

+    pip install sarlib

-sarlib is a standalone Python module.
-To use it, ensure you have the following dependencies installed:
+Alternatively, you can install it manually by downloading the source code.
+In that case, make sure you have the following dependencies installed:

 - numpy
 - matplotlib